 4. conduct the conversation in private

 When you invite an employee to an interview, it makes him nervous.
 After all, they don't know what to expect.
-Always give your feedback in private, because employees are often afraid of being embarrassed in front of their colleagues.
-At best, the others won't hear anything about the conversation, so they won't ask unpleasant questions afterwards or even whisper behind the colleague's back.
+Always give your feedback in private, because the FearThe fear of being embarrassed in front of colleagues is often great among employees.
+At best, the others don't hear anything about the conversation, so they don't ask unpleasant questions afterwards or even whisper behind the colleague's back.

 5. find a positive start